 Business Process Automation software uses business rules and automated tasks to perform processes that accomplish a specific business goal.
 The goal could be as simple as allowing an employee to request vacation time or as complex as developing a new product.
 All activities around these processes are tracked and analyzed for efficiency.

 Why is this important?
-To put it simply, humans make mistakes, and yet are also the key drivers of innovation in any business, because software can’t think for itself.
-This means that when your employees are spending time on repetitive processes instead of thinking of ways to grow your business, you’re risking manual error (that must be corrected with further time spent) for not much benefit.
-Hence the need for business process automation, which reduces errors and frees up your employees’ time and energy.
+To put it simply, humans make mistakes and yet are also the key drivers of innovation in any business because the software can’t think for itself.
+This means that when your employees spend time on repetitive processes instead of thinking of ways to grow your business, you’re risking manual error (that must be corrected with additional time spent) for not much benefit.
+Hence, process automation reduces errors and frees up your employees’ time and energy.

 By automating business processes, especially those that are traditionally handled manually, significant benefits can be realized: